5 Ways to Prevent Revenue Leakage in the Oil and Gas Sector

 When making sure production throughput is high and margins are met, timely and accurate information is critical.
 That includes keeping a timely and accurate account of contractual obligations.

-As business moves between upstream, midstream, and downstream operations, different divisions use different software systems to track different, important metrics.
+As business moves between upstream, midstream, and downstream operations, different divisions often use different software systems to track different, important metrics.
 This creates data silos that can lead to errors that result in leakage.
 This is because throughout this funnel there is the potential for obligations such as delivery time or product quality to be overlooked.
 Payments may be missed or delayed, or even paid too early when revenue is needed for the business to recoup its own investments.

 Each division, as well as the business’s many partners, may all have different systems for monitoring and tracking production and delivery, and it quickly becomes difficult to identify pricing and delivery issues resulting in revenue leakage.